 After years of pain and suffering, Winnie Chan says she feels like a brand-new woman—and she has endometriosis surgeon Dr. Tamer Seckin and his handpicked team of surgical specialists to thank for it.

 “I feel so great.
 Like there are no [painful] pokes anymore,” she describes of the stabbing pelvic pain that plagued her for 14 years.
 “That’s why I’m so thankful for my team.
 They’re definitely angels.”

 Chan’s journey to pain-free took 22 hours on the operating table in back-to-back surgeries.

-Inside Chan, Seckin and his team found adenomyosis, Stage IV Endometriosis, frozen pelvis, and endometriomas, or endometriosis-filled cysts.
-Endo was also found in her bowels, so Chan underwent a bowel resection.
+Inside Chan, Seckin and his team found adenomyosis, stage IV endometriosis, frozen pelvis, and endometriomas, or endometriosis-filled cysts.
+Endometriosis was also found in her bowels, so Chan underwent bowel resection.
 And there was finally an explanation for her urinary problems: hydronephrosis.
 Essentially, endometriosis lesions had snaked around her bladder and ureter, choking both and causing her kidney to swell due to the backup of urine.

 After that marathon procedure, Chan says she is forever grateful to all of her surgeons.

 “This team for me, they’re my family right now,” says Chan.

 In May, she slowly started back at audit and consulting firm Deloitte and Touche.
 After months of wearing both the ileostomy bag and a catheter, she says her body is gradually learning how to eliminate the old-fashioned way.
 Asked what else she plans to do now that she’s feeling better, Chan doesn’t hesitate.

 “Enjoy some really good food.
 I would love to go back to Hawaii.”

 And she’ll pack her positive attitude in her luggage.